TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 echo $form->builder('builder');
 ```

-You can have multiple groups.
+You can have multiple groups and register the same component to multiple groups.
 You can scope components to a specific group by registering the component with the name of the group followed by a colon `:`.
-Scoping is only needed is you are migrating from the folder system to the class system, but you have component naming collisions.
+Scoping is only needed if you are migrating from the folder system to the class system, but you have component naming collisions.

 ```php
 <?php